simzou/cars-analysis/page-03.md

 ### By Brand Loyalty

-THe following is a bar chart showing the number of customers who stayed with the same brand of car or switched to a new one.
+The following is a bar chart showing the number of customers who stayed with the same brand of car or switched to a new one.

 <div class="chart" id="loyalty-bar-chart"></div>